Services

 Back and Hips

-Medical massage can help reduce or eliminate pain from these common back and hip disorders:
+Medical massage can help reduce or eliminate pain from these common back and hip disorders.
+Clients seeking back pain massage or structured massage for bulging discs often present with the following conditions:

 - Pelvic Tilt and Rotation